Azure/intelligent-app-workshop/docs/wksp2/07-semantic-kernel/simple-ai-orchestration/lesson3.md

     }
     ```

-1. Next locate Step 1 in `Program.cs` and provide the following line to register the `TimeInformationPlugin`:
+1. Next locate Step 1 in `Program.cs` and add the following import line:

     ```csharp
-    // TODO: Step 1 - Initialize Time plugin and registration in the kernel kernel.Plugins.AddFromObject(new TimeInformationPlugin());
+    // TODO: Step 1 - Add import for Plugins
+    using Plugins;
     ```

+1. Next locate Step 2 in `Program.cs` and provide the following line to register the `TimeInformationPlugin`:

+    ```csharp
+    // TODO: Step 2 - Initialize Time plugin and registration in the kernel kernel.Plugins.AddFromObject(new TimeInformationPlugin());
+    ```

-1. Next locate Step 2 and add the following line to be able to
+1. Next locate Step 3 and add the following line to be able to
    auto invoke kernel functions:

     ```csharp
-        // TODO: Step 2 - Add Auto invoke kernel functions as the tool call behavior ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions
+        // TODO: Step 3 - Add Auto invoke kernel functions as the tool call behavior ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions
     ```

-1. Next locate Step 3 and add the following parameters:
+1. Next locate Step 4 and add the following parameters:

     ```csharp
-        // TODO: Step 3 - Provide promptExecutionSettings and kernel arguments await foreach (var chatUpdate in chatCompletionService.GetStreamingChatMessageContentsAsync(chatHistory, promptExecutionSettings, kernel))
+        // TODO: Step 4 - Provide promptExecutionSettings and kernel arguments await foreach (var chatUpdate in chatCompletionService.GetStreamingChatMessageContentsAsync(chatHistory, promptExecutionSettings, kernel))
     ```